Ah, the age-old question of WordPress or Wix or Squarespace to start of JazzyWP – A website geared towards WordPress 😉

 Either way, it’s more work on your end when you go for a self-hosted WordPress website vs the hosted and managed solutions like Wix and Squarespace.

-I would say Wix or Squarespace are simpler options when it comes to managing the performance, as you don’t have to do technical configurations to please Google.
+I would say Wix or Squarespace are simpler options when it comes to managing the website performance, as you don’t really need to do any technical configurations to speed thing up.

 If you are considering a SaaS website builder, not having to worry about backups and thinking that your data is safer with these SaaS providers is probably one of the main reason why these platform look attractive.